Cultural Golden Visa: Program background

 The problem was that no productized option leveraging the above legislation previously existed.
 But that changed around the time of the pandemic, with the introduction of a “Cultural Golden Visa” option, which meets the Golden Visa criteria via an innovative funding mechanism for Portuguese feature films.

 Critically, these productions are pre-sold to media outlets and distribution channels.
 This significantly mitigates the risk of these productions’ financial under-performance.
-In fact, this option guarantees the principal and a minimum yield of 4% per annum.
+In fact, some projects of this nature can guarantee the principal amount.

-Essentially, the Cultural Golden Visa option is THE most affordable Portuguese GV option on the market, and its yields are competitive.
-It’s consequently received significant interest from Canadians, Americans, Australians as well as Chinese, Indian and Taiwanese nationals.
+Essentially, the Cultural Golden Visa option is THE most affordable Portuguese GV option on the market, and it’s NOT a donation.
+It’s consequently received significant interest from migrant investors the world over.

 (While Russian applications are not currently accepted, we encourage prospective Golden Visa investors from Russia to get in touch regarding some potential alternatives and solutions.)